bryantchendra/Time-Series-Forecasting/pipeline_timeline_v2.md

 1. **Kalman hedge-ratio convergence on noisy series (Day 5–7)** — fallback to OU mean-reversion on cracks, or rolling-window OLS hedge ratio. **Decision deadline: end of Day 7 (Fri 22 May).**
 2. **DCC-GARCH convergence on 13-series basket** — multivariate GARCH is hard to fit on large baskets.
 Fallback to univariate GARCH per series + rolling-window OLS covariance for dynamic hedge ratios. **Decision deadline: end of Day 6 (Thu 21 May).**
-3. **EIA API rate limits or downtime (Day 0–1)** — mitigation: pull on Day 1, cache aggressively, never re-pull mid-project.
-Have a fallback static CSV download from EIA's web bulk-download page in case the API misbehaves.
+3. **EIA data refresh staleness** — mitigated by choosing manual XLS download over the API.
+No API key dependency, no rate limits, files committed to `data/raw/`.
+Residual risk: EIA's daily USGC Jet series has a ~1-week reporting lag, so the most recent rows in `prices.parquet` are forward-filled.
+Bear this in mind during EDA — visible as constant runs in the last few days of the series.
+Refresh = re-download 4 XLS files from `eia.gov/dnav/pet/hist_xls/`.
 4. **VECM rank ambiguity (Johansen returns conflicting trace vs eigenvalue ranks) (Day 6)** — fallback to bivariate VECM on jet–Brent crack only; report robustness across rank choices.
 5. **Forward-curve gaps in Yahoo (CL2/CL3/CL6/CL12 sometimes missing)** — mitigation: forward-fill within a contract, splice across contracts with rollover adjustment; if it fails, synthesize from cost-of-carry using `^IRX`.
 6. **Backtest engine bugs (Day 4–6)** — sanity test on Day 4: spot cost = realised_price × volume × FX (no model).
 This must match exactly before any hedge logic is layered on.
 7. **15-page squeeze (Day 11–12)** — each section has a fixed page budget; appendix-style detail lives in the notebook (notebook is unbounded).
+8. **Yahoo Finance blocks `yfinance` (encountered Day 0)** — Yahoo has been actively rate-limiting / blocking `yfinance` since 2025.
+Symptom: empty DataFrames with no error message, or `YFRateLimitError`. **Mitigation in place:** `curl_cffi.requests.Session(impersonate="chrome")` passed to all `yf.download` and `yf.Ticker` calls in both the notebook and `data_quality.py`.
+If a teammate hits empty downloads, verify `curl_cffi` is installed and that the session is being used.
-8. **"Run all cells" failure on Day 13** — clean-env dry-run is on Day 12, NOT Day 13.
+9. **"Run all cells" failure on Day 13** — clean-env dry-run is on Day 12, NOT Day 13.
 Buffer is built in.

 ---